Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 ~~~~~~~~~~~~

 - The list of updates MUST be executed in order.
+- The contract function MUST NOT increase or decrease the balance of any address for any token type.
 - The contract function MUST reject if any of the updates fails to be executed.

 .. _CIS-1-functions-balanceOf: